bitcoin-s/eclair/docs/PTLC.md

-PTLC feature flag enables support of PTLC for node.
-Also it should be set in invoices to initiate PTLC payments.
+PTLC feature flag enables support of PTLC for a node.
+Also, it should be set in invoices to initiate PTLC payments.
 Note, that `var_onion_optin` feature should be set as well to support PTLC.